 Even a basic understanding of the preservation-related concerns and issues that can occur in libraries is highly beneficial to every librarian and archivist.
 There are many free webinars and online courses that can teach you how to keep your collection in good condition through preventive care policies to ensure volumes can circulate year after year, protect those rare or unique items that are important to your local history, and when you should contact a conservator for advice or treatment assistance.

-There are archived, as well as upcoming webinars and workshops available through the online community, Connecting to Collections, moderated by Heritage Preservation in cooperation with the American Association for State and Local History and with funding from the Institute of Museum and Library Services.
+There are archived, as well as upcoming webinars and workshops available through the online community, Connecting to Collections in cooperation with the American Association for State and Local History and with funding from the Institute of Museum and Library Services.

 Archived and upcoming topics of interest include (but are not limited to!):